-As mentioned at the start of the article, most businesses use CCTV as a deterrent and physical guards to keep an eye over their premises and tackle threats.
+As mentioned at the start of the article, most businesses use CCTV as a deterrent and physical guards to keep an eye on their premises and tackle threats.
 Some businesses don’t require physical guards and use an app to monitor their footage internally.

 Which businesses are most suited to CCTV monitoring?

-CCTV monitoring can greatly reduce the cost of security.
-In some cases by up to 80%.
+CCTV monitoring can greatly reduce the cost of security, in some cases by up to 80%.
 More about this later in the blog.

-How does CCTV monitoring work?
+How does it work?

-Typically, businesses deploy physical guards to monitor sites, and watch over CCTV camera footage.
+Typically, businesses deploy physical guards to monitor sites and watch over CCTV camera footage.

-The CCTV system is designed, installed, and commissioned to the customer’s requirements.
+- The CCTV system is designed, installed, and commissioned to the customer’s requirements

 In the industry, we call this an alarm receiving centre (ARC).